 So let's talk kitchen cleaning.
 Or maybe let's not talk too much.
 I'm just gonna give you a checklist to help you remember what needs to be tended to.
 I don't think it's worth addressing the macro stuff.
 Hopefully you've already invested in some basic kitchen storage and organizational essentials.
 Yes, you should wash your dishes and take out that rotting bag of trash.
 Anyone who can't get that stuff done has bigger problems.
 Where the trouble really hides is in the smaller nooks and crevices or those layers of hard-to-see grime that one can ignore for months or years until every surface is compromised.

-The list below (available here as a PDF) is organized by frequency.
+The list below is organized by frequency.
 Some of the tasks should, ideally, happen after every cooking session.
 Some once or twice a week, and others more sporadically than that (but they should happen eventually!).
 Exactly how often you make your way through these tasks largely depends on how often you cook at home and what kind of foods you cook.
 If you're deep frying a couple times per week, your cleaning schedule is going to be more intense than someone who dines out or makes a lot of no-cook salads.

 - Clean grease from stove hood/filter: Grease will glaze all the surfaces above your stovetop after sautéing almost anything in oil or searing meats.
 Ignore it at your own peril.
 In just days or weeks that vaporized grease will grow sticky as it polymerizes and as dust collects on it.
 Eventually you will be unable to get it off, even after unloading cans of oven cleaner on it.
 Stay on top of it, and your hood/vent/microwave will remain as good a new.